 "Good Reason" generally means a material reduction in base salary or wage rate or target incentive opportunity; or the relocation of the principal place of employment to a location more than fifty miles from the Named Executive Officer's principal place of employment as of immediately prior to the Change of Control (subject to certain cure rights).

-A "Change of Control" generally occurs when:
+A "Change of Control" has the same meaning as described above.